Work Registration Requirements

 As a reminder, regardless of whether a county has an ABAWD time limit waiver in place, counties are required to identify ABAWDs, screen for exemptions, and inform households of ABAWD time limit rules.

-Section 4 CalFresh Employment and Training (CFET)
+Section 4: CalFresh Employment and Training (CFET)

-The EW must explain that participation in the CalFresh Employment and Training (E&T) program is voluntary, and individuals are not obligated to participate to receive CalFresh benefits.
+The SSBS must explain that participation in the CalFresh Employment and Training (E&T) program is voluntary, and individuals are not obligated to participate to receive CalFresh benefits.
 Additionally, the E&T program covers expenses directly related to participation.

-Section 5 Additional Questions and Answers
+Section 5: Additional Questions and Answers

-This section emphasizes that the EW must address questions raised during the oral
+This section emphasizes that the SSBS must address questions raised during the oral explanation to ensure the household fully understands the CalFresh work rules.

 CalFresh Notice of Work Rules (CF 886)